-The Z-buffer method~\cite{article} is one of the earliest proposed visibility analysis algorithms, characterized by its simplicity in principle, but exhibits strong dependence on a high-precision DSM.
-Subsequently, the angle-based occlusion detection algorithm~\cite{habib2007new} was proposed, which identified occlusion by sequentially analyzing the angles of projected rays along radial directions in the DSM.
-Inspired by ray tracing algorithms, Wang et al.~\cite{wang2009new} optimized the algorithm to ensure smooth and stable edge detection while reducing computation time.
-There is also a vector polygon-based algorithm~\cite{zhong2010vector}, which projects the vectors polygons representing building surfaces into the image space and evaluates occupancy priority in overlapping areas to acquire the actual coverage relationship.
+The Z-buffer method~\cite{article} is one of the earliest visibility analysis algorithms.
+It is characterized by its simplicity but heavily depends on high-precision DSMs.
+Subsequently, the angle-based occlusion detection algorithm~\cite{habib2007new} was proposed, which detects occlusion by sequentially analyzing the angles of projected rays along radial directions in the DSM.
+Inspired by ray-tracing algorithms, Wang et al.~\cite{wang2009new} further optimized the algorithm to achieve smoother and more stable edge detection while reducing computational cost.
+Another approach is the vector polygon-based method~\cite{zhong2010vector}, which projects the vectors polygons representing building surfaces into the image space and evaluates occupancy priority in overlapping areas to acquire the actual coverage relationship.

-Each of these methods has distinct characteristics and specific application scenarios.
+Each of these methods has its own characteristics and specific application scenarios.
 However, they also come with inherent limitations.
-For instance, they rely heavily on high-quality DSM or DBM, the acquisition of which is often costly.
-Moreover, these methods still face challenges in achieving precise edge detection, natural texture compensation~\cite{shin2021true}, and a streamlined, efficient workflow~\cite{zhou2020urban} .
-These difficulties become even more pronounced when generating large-scale TDOM.
+For instance, they rely heavily on high-quality DSMs or DBMs, which are often costly to acquire.
+Moreover, they still face challenges in accurate edge detection, natural texture compensation~\cite{shin2021true}, and achieving a streamlined and efficient workflow~\cite{zhou2020urban}.
+These limitations become even more pronounced in large-scale TDOM generation.